Puget Sound Chapter

 TREASURER

-Katy has been attending WIE events for 8 years and has been officially involved in the organization since 2020.
-She has participated on the networking committee, the budget committee, and most recently is serving as the Treasurer for WIE Puget Sound.
+Katy has been attending WIE events for over 8 years and has been officially involved in the organization since 2020.
+She has participated on the networking committee, the budget committee, and most recently served as the Treasurer for WIE Puget Sound.
 Katy is an environmental engineer at Anchor QEA and provides design and construction management services for sediment cleanup projects in the Pacific Northwest.

-Katy’s most memorable WIE event was last year’s Puget Sound networking event at Bellevue Botanical gardens.
+Katy’s most memorable WIE event was the Puget Sound networking event at Bellevue Botanical gardens in 2021.
 It was the first major event following the pandemic and it was so great to see so many folks in person, many of whom she had only met virtually.

 NETWORKING CO-CHAIR